weierophinney/grumpy-phpunit/mwop-notes.markdown

 I'd define them, and then define the problem they solve, by merging the "why you should use data providers" and "look at all those tests" sections.

+creating data providers
+^^^^^^^^^^^^^^^^^^^^^^^

+First paragraph: actually, the data provider doesn't need to be a method inside the test class.
+It can come from a variety of sources: a file, static class method, function call, etc. You can then argue why you prefer methods within the class.

+I'd also detail what the structure is, and why -- why each element of the returned array has to be an array.
+Related, detail naming the arguments to the test method itself, so that there is a clear semantic relation between what is provided, and how the test method consumes it.

+Also, some information you didn't cover, which I've found immensely useful: if you return an associative array, the keys will be used to name the data sets, which makes debugging soooo much easier:

+    return array(
+        'one'      => array(1, '1'),
+        'fizz'     => array(3, 'Fizz'),
+        'buzz'     => array(5, 'Buzz'),
+        'fizzbuzz' => array(15, 'FizzBuzz')
+    );